k0d0tori/character_gender_ai/README.md

-# character_gender_ai
+# CNN Gender Classifier for Anime Characters
-CNN gender classifier for animated characters
+Notebook of the training of a Convolutional Neural Network to classify the gender of anime characters (95% accuracy).